soyersoyer/fmp4streamer/README.md

 [Changelog](https://github.com/soyersoyer/fmp4streamer/blob/main/CHANGELOG.md)

 # What is fmp4streamer
-The fmp4streamer is a Python application designed to stream hardware encoded H.264 from a V4L2 Linux video device directly to a browser.
+Fmp4streamer streams your V4L2 camera directly to any browser as H264 inside fragmanted mp4.

 # How does it work
-This python script setups the V4L2 device, reads the H264 or MJPGH264 stream from it (or the YUYV stream and converts to H264 with a M2M V4L2 device), adds some fMP4 (fragmented MP4) header and serves it via HTTP.
+This python script setups the V4L2 device, reads the H264 or MJPGH264 stream from it (or the YUYV, MJPG stream and converts to H264 with a M2M V4L2 device), adds some fMP4 (fragmented MP4) header and serves it via HTTP.
 It works with only one html5 video tag, no js needed.
 It's pretty lightweight.

 # Capabilities
 - Stream to multiple clients simultaneously (usually only limited by your network connection)